alanlivio/bash-helpers/README.md

     psprofile--> |"loads"| ps-init
-    ps-init --> |"loads if program exists"| program-dependent ps-init --> |"loads if runing at OS"| OS-dependent ps-init --> |"bash alias to each function at"| sh-init
+    ps-init --> |"loads if program exists"| program-dependent ps-init --> |"loads if running at OS"| OS-dependent ps-init --> |"bash alias to each function at"| sh-init
 ```